pkwagner/yasdi2mqtt/README.md

       Driver0=yasdi_drv_ip

       # Configs for communiation over Ethernet/UDP
-      # Replace 192.168.0.10 with the real IP address of your device
+      # Replace 192.168.0.10 with the real IP address of your device, communication is done by UDP ports 24272 and 24273

       [IP0]
       Protocol=SMANet
       Device0=192.168.0.10
       ```

-3. Start the add-on (and enable auto-startup and watch-dog)
+3. Start the add-on (enable also auto-startup and watch-dog)
-    * You should wait about 1-2 minutes before the inverter will be online.
+    * You should wait about 1-2 minutes before the inverter's data will be visible.

 4. Here are some MQTT sensors example that you can add on your Home Assistant instance (based on SunnyBoy SB3000):